okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-mvd/initial-set-up/index.md

 layout: Guides
 ---

-This document walks you through setting up Okta's <StackSelector snippet="stackName" noSelector inline /> to demonstrate some Identity Engine features.
-The React app redirects to Okta's Sign-In Widget, or to a social Identity Provider like Facebook, for authentication.
+This document walks you through setting up an Okta sample app to demonstrate some Identity Engine features.
+Among the many set up options available with the Okta sample apps, the apps can redirect to Okta's Sign-In Widget, or to a social Identity Provider like Facebook, for authentication.
 The following scenarios are included in this guide:

 * [Simple enrollment and authentication](#simple-enrollment-and-authentication)
 * [Add MFA with a mandatory second factor](#add-mfa-with-a-mandatory-second-factor)